awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-glossary.md

 ## Flow<a name="flow-def"></a>

 Flows define the experience your customers have when they interact with your contact center\.
 These are similar in concept to Interactive Voice Response \(IVR\)\.
-Contact flows are comprised of blocks, with each block defining a step or interaction in your contact center\.
+Flows are comprised of blocks, with each block defining a step or interaction in your contact center\.
 For example, there are blocks to play a prompt, get input from a customer, branch based on customer input, or invoke an Lambda function or Amazon Lex bot\.

 ## Instance<a name="instance-def"></a>